terraform-google-modules/terraform-google-bootstrap/README.md

 The Organization Bootstrap module will take the following actions:

 1. Create a new GCP seed project using `project_prefix`.
+Use `project_id` if you need to use custom project ID.
 1. Enable APIs in the seed project using `activate_apis`
 1. Create a new service account for terraform in seed project
 1. Create GCS bucket for Terraform state and grant access to service account